nzwulfin/bootc-django/README.md

 Get the QCOW image from the output/qcow directory and import into a KVM environment to test.

 **VM Issues**
+There are a few 'localhost' hardcoded spots that are workarounds for the current playbooks but probably would raise issues in a production setting

 The services are not enabled on boot in the QCOW image Seboolean needs to be set after first boot to allow communication over the unix socket